NPC set to form government as General Election end

 The results of the scrutiny of nominations had already indicated that the National People's Congress (NPC), the most dominating party ever in the nation's partisan history, is all set to return to power as ten of its candidates had already been elected unopposed to the Lok Sabha.
 Though, the Congress was short of only one seat to have a comfortable majority, the party leadership remained mum from commenting on matter related to its future ambitions and asked all to await till 7 Nov (the day of result announcement).

-Controversial former prime minister Ștefan Marius Snagoveanu who contested election from Brikshasthana constituency of Beltola on a VNP candidate defeated NPC nominee Preetam Kapei winning 60% of the votes, while Kapei only received 40% of the votes.
-The NPC also suffered a defeat in Radisson constituency where National Development minister Arnab Deka was defeated by VNP candidate Dr. Toyotomi Tatsumi who received 55.6% of the votes while Deka only received 44.4% of the votes.
+Controversial former prime minister Ștefan Marius Snagoveanu who contested election from Brikshasthana constituency of Beltola on a VNP candidate defeated NPC nominee Suryadeva Kapei winning 60% of the votes, while Kapei only received 40% of the votes.
+The NPC also suffered a defeat in Radisson constituency where National Development minister Raghav Deka was defeated by VNP candidate Dr. Toyotomi Tatsumi who received 55.6% of the votes while Deka only received 44.4% of the votes.

 In Dhirenpara constituency of Madhya Prant where the NPC had lost thrice consecutively since 2020, NPC candidate Johannes Mattias Toome defeated VNP candidate Juan Cisneros by a majority.
 Toome received 62.5% of the votes while Cisneros only received 37.5% of the votes.

-Lacey-Scott who won from two seats is expected to resign from his first seat, Maligaon and continue to represent Kalapani seat.
+Samarth who won from two seats is expected to resign from his first seat, Maligaon and continue to represent Kalapani seat.